peterklijn/osx-and-sublime-like-keymap-in-intellij/README.md

 - `cmd + B` Run
 - `alt + shift + button1` Quick Evaluate Expression
 - `alt + button1` Go to Declaration

+## Known issues

+[^issue-split-selection-into-lines]: Split selection into lines (`cmd + shift + L`) actually toggles the 'Column Selection Mode' which means you have to deactivate it after usage.